-Figure 2.1 Lands proposed for the works in relation to the right of way, including option of closure and option to enhance the route and provide car parking at Willsbrook Park, the Outer Ring Road and on Mount Bellew Way at Ballyowen, Lucan, outlined in red.
+Figure 2.1 Lands proposed for the works in relation to open space at Bewley Grove, Mount Bellew Way & St. Andrew's Fairway including option of closure and option to enhance the route and provide car parking at Willsbrook park, the Outer Ring Road (R136) and on Mount Bellew Way at Ballyowen, Lucan, outlined in red.